wrathematics/float/README.md

 * **Author:** Drew Schmidt

-**spm** is a single precision matrix framework for R.  The package is nearly feature complete with base R's matrix operations, which is probably good enough for most everyone.
+**spm** is a single precision (aka float) matrix framework for R.  Base R has no single precision type.
+Its "numeric" vectors/matrices are double precision.
+The package is nearly feature complete with base R's matrix operations, which is probably good enough for most everyone.

+Floats have half the precision of double precision data, for a performance vs accuracy tradeoff.
+A matrix of floats should use about half as much memory as a matrix of doubles, and your favorite matrix routines will generally compute about twice as fast on them as well.
+However, the results will not be as accurate, and are much more prone to roundoff error/mass cancellation issues.
+Statisticians have a habit of over-hyping the dangers of roundoff error in this author's opinion.
+If your data is [well-conditioned](https://en.wikipedia.org/wiki/Condition_number), then using floats is "probably" fine for many applications.

 Type promotion always defaults to the higher precision.
 So if a float matrix operates with an integer matrix, the integer matrix will be cast to a float first.
 Likewise if a float matrix operates with a double matrix, the float will be cast to a double first.
 Similarly, any float matrix that is explicitly converted to a "regular" matrix will be stored in double precision.